exasol/public-knowledgebase/Connect-with-Exasol/db-stop-with-and-without-force-option.md

 ### Behavior of Uncommitted Transactions During Database Shutdown

 In Exasol, uncommitted changes remain isolated within their respective transactions and are never visible to other sessions.
-When a database shutdown is initiated with force: false (the standard behavior), the database automatically performs a rollback of any open, uncommitted transactions before the shutdown completes.
+When a database shutdown is initiated with force: false (the default behavior), the database automatically performs a rollback of any open, uncommitted transactions before the shutdown completes.
 This ensures that no changes are persisted or exposed beyond their transaction scope.
 If a transaction ends or disappears before committing—such as during a normal shutdown or a query crash—no explicit user intervention is required, as the database handles the rollback process internally.
 As a result, all uncommitted modifications are safely discarded during shutdown, maintaining data integrity.

 ## References